 Punjab is home to Sikhs and you can find Gurudwaras everywhere.
 Your Punjab trip will never be complete without visiting a Gurudwara.
 Outside most gurudwaras, you would find shops selling the items that a Sikh is supposed to wear.
-Some of these can be great Punjab Souvenirs.
+Some of these can be great souvenirs from the state.

 Kara or the Bracelet

-The Kanda is a religious symbol of Sikhs.
+Kanda is a religious symbol of Sikhs.
 This can be bought as a stand-alone showpiece or as a locket.
-This souvenir would keep you connected to Punjab in more than one ways, as it belongs uniquely to the land of five rivers.
+This souvenir would keep you connected to Punjab in more than one way, as it belongs uniquely to the land of five rivers.

-If you like books like me buy the small pocket books called Gutkas – these are everyday prayer books.
+If you like books like me buy the small pocketbooks called Gutkas – these are everyday prayer books.
 Some of the books are – Nitnem, Sukhmani Sahib & Japuji Sahib.
-You can, of course, pick your copy of Guru Granth Sahib – the most spiritual of all Punjab Souvenirs.
+You can, of course, pick your copy of Guru Granth Sahib – the most spiritual of all souvenirs.
 However, they mostly come in Gurmukhi Script – the script used for writing the Punjabi language.